carmine560/trading-assistant/README.md

 Watchlists window with new ones recognized in the Rankings window.

 > **Note** The Rankings window is updated in real-time, but text
-> recognition is not as accurate as the downloaded market data above.
+> recognition is not as accurate as the scraped market data above.

 ``` python
 watch_tick_count = [